Home Start Technology: My Guide to Building a Business from Your Living Room

 Network Infrastructure and Security

-- Create Separate Networks: Most modern routers allow you to create a guest network.
-Use this for all personal and smart home devices (TVs, speakers, etc.) to isolate them from your business network.
-This prevents a vulnerability in a smart light bulb from becoming a backdoor to your business data.
-[16]
+• Create Separate Networks: My router lets me create a 'guest' network.
+I put all my personal and smart home devices on it.
+This isolates them from my business network, so a vulnerability in a smart plug can't become a backdoor to my client data.

 Phase 2: Equipping Your Business - Software and Cloud Solutions